 [Back to DIY STR instructions]

-The perfect handles might just be the one you make yourself.
+The perfect set of handles might just be the one you make yourself.

 PVC and Lashing Strap Handle (Cheap and easy!)